 Looking through the home and decor section of Pinterest and already tempted to start work on your dream home?
 You’re definitely not the only one.
-But before you get carried away however, it’s important that you spend time selecting an interior design firm to work with.
+But before you get carried away, however, it’s important that you spend time selecting an interior design firm to work with.
 The last thing you’ll want is for them to leave with your hard-earned money before the work is even completed.
 Follow these steps to ensure that you hire a qualified, reliable company for your renovation work in Singapore.

 1. Specialty: What styles do they specialise in?

 Every interior designer has a certain style that they specialise in.
 Some may specialise in the ever-so-popular Scandinavian design while others may take pride in kitchen designs or storage spaces.
 While most designers are capable of doing up different concepts, there’s usually one or two styles that they tend to be better in.
 It’s important that you hire a designer with strengths that match your design needs and aesthetics.
-Start by looking through their past designs for inspirations.
+Start by looking through their past designs for inspiration.

 2. Workmanship: Which contractors do they liaise with?

 Unless you’re looking at a Design and Build firm, most interior design firms tend to outsource their construction work to third-party contractors.
-In these scenarios, the interior designer is only managing the design and planning of your renovation, while the actual construction and on-site work is handled by the contractors.
+In these scenarios, the interior designer is only managing the design and planning of your renovation, while the actual construction and on-site work are handled by the contractors.

 Having an outsourced partner usually signals communication barriers and blurred responsibilities on-site.
-This makes it difficult for design firms to guarantee clients the workmanship quality as they are not in-charge of the construction work.
+This makes it difficult for design firms to guarantee clients the workmanship quality as they are not in charge of the construction work.

 3. Experience: How long have they been operating?

 When it comes to the design industry, experience is king.
 While it’s perfectly fine to hire a newer firm, interior designers with more years of industry experience under their belt are usually more skilled and knowledgeable about your renovation needs.
-Well-established firms tend to have both residential and commercial design works given their longer years in the business.
+Well-established firms tend to have both residential and commercial design works given their long years in the business.

 4. Credibility: Are they reliable?